-Other services
+Other revenue

-The Group provides other services to certain customers.
-The Group recognizes revenue upon completion of the related services.
+The Group provides other services to certain customers and sale of excess power to market.
+The Group recognizes revenue upon completion of the related services or sales of excess power at the spot market.

 Contract Balances

 Contract assets.
 A contract asset is the right to consideration in exchange for goods or services transferred to the customer.
 If the Group performs by transferring goods or services to a customer before the customer pays consideration or before payment is due, a contract asset is recognized for the earned consideration that is conditional.